Battle of Mogadishu (1993): UNOSOM and UNITAF

 In early 1992, as relief agencies initiated operations to respond to the humanitarian crisis, they encountered growing obstacles in delivering aid to the impacted affected inter-riverine region.
-The disintegration of Somali law enforcement paved the way for armed looters and criminals to steal food from storage sites and supply routes.
+The disintegration of local law enforcement paved the way for armed looters and criminals to steal food from storage sites and supply routes.
 Many thieves at Mogadishu's sea and airport, the main supply hub, were linked to the rebel forces of Ali Mahdi and Mohamed Farah Aidid but were effectively demobilized following the rout of the SNF.
 With militia leaders lacking funds and Barre's forces no longer presenting a unifying threat, Aidid and Mahdi increasingly lost control over many young fighters, as did clan elders.
 As a result, many resorted to food theft for survival and income.
 In response to this deteriorating security situation, UNOSOM I was established in April 1992 under the leadership of Mohamed Sahnoun to help facilitate the delivery of humanitarian aid.
 In May 1992 the first UN aid shipment arrived in Mogadishu.'

-During August 1992, U.S. President George H.W.
-Bush launched Operation Provide Relief, deploying U.S. military transport aircraft to support the UN relief effort in Somalia.
-That same month, UNOSOM I head Mohammed Sahnoun secured Somali National Alliance approval for 500 peacekeepers, with further deployments requiring the groups consent.
-However, UN Secretary-General Boutros Ghali unilaterally announced an expansion to 3,500 troops days later, undermining the local support Sahnoun had built.
+During August 1992, US President George H. W. Bush launched Operation Provide Relief, deploying US military transport aircraft to support the UN relief effort in Somalia.
+That same month, UNOSOM I head Mohamed Sahnoun secured Somali National Alliance approval for 500 peacekeepers, with further deployments requiring the groups consent.
+However, UN Secretary-General Boutros Boutros-Ghali unilaterally announced an expansion to 3,500 troops days later, undermining the local support Sahnoun had built.
 Overruled by UN headquarters, he failed to delay the deployment.'
 The large-scale intervention in late 1992 fueled nationalist opposition, bolstering Aidid's SNA, which denounced the UN's perceived colonial approach.
 By November 1992, largely owing to the mediation efforts of Mohamed Sahnoun, aid was flowing through the Mogadishu port unimpeded, with theft and banditry on the routes to famine zones averaging around 20%.
 That same month, Sahnoun was replaced by Ismat T. Kittani, who took a confrontational approach, deploying UNOSOM troops into politically sensitive areas and triggering a security crisis with local factions.
-Kittani claimed 80% of aid shipments were looted, a figure later echoed by the UN Secretariat and the U.S. State Department to justify expanding intervention, though many top UN officials and aid workers disputed the figure.
+Kittani claimed 80% of aid shipments were looted, a figure later echoed by the UN Secretariat and the US State Department to justify expanding intervention, though many top UN officials and aid workers disputed the figure.
 In the view of some top UNOSOM I commanders, the scope of the famine was being exaggerated in order to justify using Somalia as an experiment, as the UN Secretariat believed Somalia represented an ideal candidate for a test case of a UN operation of expanded size and mandate.